Azure/Azure-Sentinel/Parsers/ASimAuthentication/ARM/ASimAuthenticationMicrosoftMD4IoT/README.md

 ASIM Azure Defender for IoT Authentication Parser

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: